cncf/tag-security/governance/roles.md

-# Roles within the SIG
+# Roles within the TAG

-The SIG includes several key roles that are critical to the group's success.
+The TAG includes several key roles that are critical to the group's success.
 The group will have many members, all serving in varying capacities.
 Within this document, "member" may refer to a Chair, a Technical Lead, or other Member roles.